AndrewLILP/MathsHelp25/documentation/01-proposal.md

 - **Schema Design**: Mongoose ODM for data modeling

 #### Deployment
-- **Frontend Hosting**: Personal website (static build files) - I have a basic website that I might be able to use
+- **Frontend Hosting**: Render / Personal website (static build files) - I have a basic website that I might be able to use
 - **Backend Hosting**: Render.com or similar service
-- **CI/CD**: GitHub Actions for automated deployment - NOT sure about this

 ### Project Phases